AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/submitting-your-first-pull-request.md

 Finally, go to the [AppFlowy repository](https://github.com/AppFlowy-IO/appflowy) on GitHub and click on "Pull Request".

-Upon doing this, you will be presented with a page that will show you the diff of the changes you made.
+Upon doing this, you will be presented with a page that will show you the differences of the changes you made.
 Double check them to make sure you are making right pull request against the correct branch.

 Things to check here are that the base fork is the upstream repo and the branch for the upstream repo is main, and that the head fork is your fork and the branch is the branch you wish to make the pull request from (fix\_setup\_page\_180).